indigo-d/luna_android_published_sdk/README.md

 ### 2. WorkManager Configuration

-To start Luna Gateway SDK automatically, you have to provide `WorkManager Configuration` in Application class.
-It can be done by SDK (recommended solution), or manually.
+To start Luna Gateway SDK automatically, provide `WorkManager Configuration` in Application class.
+It can be done automatically by SDK (recommended solution), or manually.

-If the app doesn't have Application class yet, follow the [instuctions](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/add-an-application-class-to-you-android-application).
+If the app doesn't have Application class yet, follow the [instructions](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/add-an-application-class-to-you-android-application).

 #### 2.1.
 Recommended solution